boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 ### Identifying the molecular structure with the CSI:FingerID tool  (4)

+Predicted fingerprints can be matched against database structures for structure elucidation.
+SIRIUS ships with a multitude of databases
+(see TODO: link to prerequisite).
+Additionally, structures can be added as a "custom database" (TODO link below) and then searched matched against
+(in addition to existing databases).

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/structure_marked.png" | relative_url }})
 {% endcapture %}